Personjs0421/personjs.github.io/source/_posts/liwary.md

 When the code tries to replace the "flag" in "flaflagg", it just gives us back "flag.txt"

-Re-encoding and re-serialising, we get:
+Re-serialising and re-encoding, we get:

 `Tzo0OiJCb29rIjoxOntzOjQ6Im5hbWUiO3M6MTI6ImZsZmxhZ2FnLnR4dCI7fQ`